-• Due to low enrollment, all Level 2 courses have been put on hiatus with considerable administrative pressure on ESOL faculty to remove them entirely from the offering.
-ESOL still sees value in these courses since we still see students entering the program who require greater skill growth before Level 3 but who do not wish to attend the adult schools to obtain that skill set.
-There may be other options that we have never explored; for example, while we have offered our own courses at the adult schools, we have never offered their courses at our college.
-Embedding an advanced adult school ESL course into the college might have the same benefits as the Middle College, where students learn to confidently navigate the college environment and gain success.
+Due to low enrollment, all Level 2 courses were put on hiatus with administrative pressure to remove them entirely.
+ESOL still sees value in these courses since we still see students entering the program at this level but who do not wish to attend the adult schools.
+We recognize that there may be other options that we have never explored; for example, while we have offered our own courses at the adult schools, we have never offered their courses at our college.